Market Waterfall Analysis: From Market Size (TAM) to Sales

 Explore related tools such as the Decision Prioritization Matrix or the Marketing Plan Creation framework to continue improving strategic alignment and market performance.

-To implement the Market Waterfall Analysis, companies should gather confirmed data from CRM systems and estimate missing information based on team insights.
-Discussions should involve both Sales and Marketing teams, guided by a moderator, to ensure collaboration and identify actionable strategies such as improving CRM utilization, introducing new products, or expanding into new channels.
+Effective implementation requires cross-functional discussions involving both Sales and Marketing teams, guided by a moderator to ensure alignment and focus.
+These discussions help identify actionable strategies such as improving CRM utilization, refining sales coverage, introducing new products, or expanding into additional channels.

 © marketingdecision.org